-Mountain bike head angle is an interesting topic and is one of the biggest contributing factors to determine how a bike feels for its intended discipline.
-In this article, we look into all the questions you may have about the head angle from how it affects a bike’s performance, how to measure your bike’s head and we try to answer all the common questions you might have on the topic.
+Mountain bike head angle is an interesting topic and is one of the biggest contributing factors to determining how a bike feels for its intended discipline.
+In this article, we look into all the questions you may have about the head angle from how it affects a bike’s performance, and how to measure your bike’s head and we try to answer all the common questions you might have on the topic.

 When reading this article please note that head angle is not the only important metric of a bike’s geometry, and often bike designers have to find a balance between things like wheelbase or chainstay length.